cryptape/token-factory-demo/README.md

 All above are just traditional webapp development, and next we are going to dapp development.
 ## 3. Nervos.js

-This step instructs how to have a Dapp running on Nervos Appchain and Neuron.
+This step instructs how to have a Dapp running on Nervos Appchain and Cyton.

 The Dapp interacts with Appchain by the `nervos.js` and details of `nervos` can be accessed at [@nervos/chain](https://www.npmjs.com/package/@nervos/chain)